 MA in Public History (2017).
 Within digital humanities, I am particularly concerned about making museums more participatory institutions by incorporating interactive platforms and virtual reality in exhibit spaces and improving online visitor engagement through an intentional approach to social media.
 Using postcolonial theory, I hope to enhance the social justice elements of public history work and explore what it truly means to be a museum in the digital age.

-PhD in Public History (ongoing).
+Public History PhD program.
 I am interested in spatial history and how digital mapping can enrich my research and change historians’ interactions with with public audiences.

-PhD in Public History.
+Public History PhD program.
 I am interested in how visualizing historic spaces, objects, and concepts to allow people to interact more intimately with historical settings.
 My research delves into the physical memorial landscape of the Early American Republic, especially pertaining to monuments, many of which are gone.
 With digital methods, we can recreate them and weave their meaning back into larger narratives.